renamoo/renamoo/README.md

 - multi-tasking
 - supporting and assisting people

+💬 I'm looking for projects/jobs I can work on afterwork and weekends.
+If you have some ideas, please let me know!

 <!--
 ### I love working with...

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...